ajmcmiddlin/wp-tests/API-wats.md

   contains only lower case alphanumeric characters and hyphens.
 * If a slug is too long, it is truncated to 200 characters apparently.

+### Rendering

+User facing text fields (title, content, excerpt) have a `rendered` attribute that WordPress produces from the raw input.
+For example "1x0" gets changed to "1&times;0".
+This makes testing hard because you either have to carefully limit your inputs or implement WordPress's rendering engine.